Going Viral: 5 New Opportunities to Get Book Reviews

 Like Instagramming, Videoblogging or Vlogging has increased dramatically in the last couple of years, creating YouTube celebrities with more views than some morning talk shows.
 Book Tubers are Vloggers who run shows about books.
 Some are review based, holding up a copy of their recent read and highlighting why they liked it or didn’t, others interview authors or talk about trends in the book industry.

-If you’re trying to reach a teen or young adult audience, focus your energy here rather than on traditional TV shows.
+If you’re trying to reach a teen or young adult audience, focus your energy on getting reviews here rather than on traditional TV shows.
 Most Millennials have cut the cord anyway.

 Another social media platform that is embracing book reviews is Tumblr.
 This community, commonly known as “Bookblrs” is a hybrid of Book bloggers and Bookstagrammers, pairing captivating imagery with mid-length reviews.
 They also share book quotes, memes, and other content of interest to book-lovers.
 Here's a good example of a review from the Bookblr community: